Updated February 2023

 We collect, use and store your personal data for the reasons set out below.

-Where necessary for Samsara to take steps prior to potentially entering into an employment/internship contract with you:
+Where necessary for Samsara to take steps prior to potentially entering into an employment/internship contract with you.
+For example:

 To make informed decisions on recruitment and assess your suitability for the role;

-To communicating with you about your application, to respond to your inquiries and to schedule interviews; and/or
+To communicate with you about your application, to respond to your inquiries and to run interviews; and/or

-To reimburse you for any agreed expenses incurred in the application process where applicable.
+To reimburse you for any pre-agreed expenses incurred in the application process, where applicable.